abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Associativity in the color mixing operation](balls_associativity.svg)

-When a operation is associative, this means we can use all kinds of algebraic operations to any sequence of terms (or in other words to apply equation reasoning), like for example we can replace any element with a set of elements from which it is composed of, or add a term that is present at both sides of an equation and retaining the equality of the existing terms.
+When an operation is associative, this means we can use all kinds of algebraic operations to any sequence of terms (or in other words to apply equation reasoning), like for example we can replace any element with a set of elements from which it is composed of, or add a term that is present at both sides of an equation and retaining the equality of the existing terms.

 ![Associativity in the color mixing operation](balls_arithmetic.svg)